BDC Hamburger Icon

 Continually evaluate your market and network.

-Use a CRM system.
+Use a CRM system to enhance customer relationships.

 TipBottom line

-Talk and listen to customers to maintain a dialogue and build a trust-based relationship.
-Make it easy for customers to reach you.
-When they contact you, make it a point to return calls and emails promptly.
-Implement a customer satisfaction policy that provides a way to resolve and remedy problems and issues.
-Provide support, service, advice and information.
-Train team members on how to manage calls efficiently and effectively so customers have their concerns addressed no matter whom they reach at your business.
-[Do you know the difference between customer delight and customer satisfaction?]
+Consider implementing a customer satisfaction policy that provides a way to resolve and remedy problems and issues.
+Focus on providing support, service, advice and information.
+Train team members on efficient and effective call management so customers’ concerns are addressed no matter whom they reach at your business.

-Become the go-to person.
+Become the go-to resource for your customers.

-Redefine your concept of “client.”
+Redefine your concept of “client” and “customer.”

 Take care of customers at all levels.